gipplab/AnnoMathTeX/README.md

 ![](https://github.com/philsMINT/AnnoMathTeX/blob/master/media/uploaded_file.png)

-### Annotating An Identifier
+### Annotating an Identifier

 ![](https://github.com/philsMINT/AnnoMathTeX/blob/master/media/global_select.gif)

-To annotate an identifier, simply click on the highlighted character in the document and you will be presented with a table of recommendations.
+To annotate an identifier, simply click on the highlighted character (e.g. "E") in the document and you will be presented with a table of recommendations.
+To select one of the suggested recommendations, select the matching cell, and it will be highlighted (along with all other mathcing cells from different sources).
+The annotated identifier will be highlighted in a different colour, and a table holding all the annotations is constructed at the top of the document.
+If you click a highlighted cell, your annotation will be reversed.

+### Types of Annotations
+Two different types of annotations are possible: A global annotation, and a local annotation.